 A full ingredient list with exact measurements can be found in the recipe card below.

-How to Make Chipotle's Corn Salsa Copycat Recipe
+How to Make Copycat Chipotle Corn Salsa Recipe

 Substitutions & Variations

-- Corn: Substitute frozen corn with fresh corn kernels if fresh is in season.
+- Corn: Substitute fresh corn kernels for frozen corn if they are in season.
 Alternatively, use yellow corn for a slightly different flavor profile.

-- Peppers: Use serrano peppers or green bell pepper instead of jalapeno for a slightly different flavor.
+- Peppers: Use serrano peppers or green bell peppers instead of jalapenos for a slightly different flavor.

 - Add-ins: Add black beans for extra protein and texture.

-- By Spice: Adjust the amount of jalapeño pepper for a milder or spicier salsa.
+- Spice: Adjust the amount of jalapeรฑo pepper for a milder or spicier salsa.

 Expert Tips for Success

-✔️ DO Control the spiciness by removing the seeds and membranes from the jalapeño pepper.
+โ๏ธ DO Control the spiciness by removing the seeds and membranes from the jalapeรฑo pepper.

 How to Roast a Poblano Pepper